Domcur By Under A Bleeding Sun

 As the format is open, I am going to do a limited amount of scaling.
 If you decide to investigate a goblin den that will likely be scaled to meet your level.
 If you choose to attack a capitol city, infiltrate a military base or enter a dragons den these encounters will not be scaled to meet your level, and you can be assured of a swift and brutal demise.
 Play smart and you can survive.

-Depending on the groups playstyle, many-most encounters will be able to be avoided through stealth, diplomacy, trade, setting a trap/ambush, a back passage, etc. If an encounter is avoidable, and you engage through failed rolls, the decision to attack head on, etc, you will be given reduced experience.
+Depending on the groups playstyle and overall mission, many-most encounters will be able to be avoided through stealth, diplomacy, trade, setting a trap/ambush, a back passage, etc. If an encounter is avoidable, and you engage through failed rolls, the decision to attack head on, etc, you will be given reduced experience.
 Any encounter that can be avoided through non-combat means that is avoided with non-combat will grant full experience.
+If you come up with a particularily clever way to bypass an encounter you may even earn bonus experience.
 Some encounters combat will be unavoidable, and these of course will grant full experience as normal.

 Storyline experience should make up a large part of your experience, likely as much or more than encounter experience depending on the style of game you and your party decide to engage in.
 Storyline experience might vary for different party members who have different goals.
 If you are a cleric of law for instance, and go along with an obvious act of chaos, you might be granted no storyline experience, while everyone else in the party gets full, and another character might get bonus for carrying out part of his personal storyline.
 Role-playing experience will be rewarded as well, with particularly dumb/risky acts that truly match your character giving you the most role-play experience.
-There will never be more than a three level variation between the highest level player and the lowest level player.
-If you die, you will start three levels behind the highest level player as well, though if the death was particularly well RPed, self-sacrificing, character fitting, etc, you might start higher at the DM’s discretion.
-You will always start with the basic loot of one weapon and one piece of armor no matter what level you come back at.
-If the level is high enough though the DM might grant you boons to your weapon and/or armor.
+There will never be more than a two level variation between the highest level player and the lowest level player.
+If you die, you will start two levels behind the highest level player as well, though if the death was particularly well RPed, self-sacrificing, character fitting, etc, you might start higher at the GM’s discretion, up to as high as you were previously.
+You can also spend downtime to make up for experience discrepancies.